StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

     .. code-block:: Python

-        import RAT.utils.plotting as rp
-        rp.plot_ref_sld(problem, results)

 .. image:: ../images/userManual/chapter2/plot1.png
     :alt: Displays reflectivity and SLD plot

-To do a fit, we change the *procedure* attribute of the controls class to **simplex** .
-We will also change the 'parallel' option to 'contrasts', so that each contrast gets it's own calculation thread, and modify the output to only display the final result (rather than each iteration):
+To do a fit, we change the *procedure* attribute of the controls class to **simplex**.
+We will also change the 'parallel' option to 'contrasts', so that each contrast gets its own calculation thread, and modify the output to only display the final result (rather than each iteration) and then run our fit and plot the results:

 .. tab-set-code::
     .. code-block:: Matlab